indeedeng/imhotep-builder-jira/README.md

 More complicated fields may required defining new types of transformations.
 The principle value of this approach is that it lets us support different custom fields for different JIRA instances.

+# Jiraissues Index
+The jiraissues index is a daily snapshot of a JIRA ticket/issue's current state where each document is a unique issue.
+Jiraissues compliements jiraactions by making up for jiraactions' weakness of not being able to see the current state of an issue until it gets updated/changed.
+This index runs alongside jiraactions but will upload a separate TSV file into its own index.

+# Jiraissues Architecture
+The jiraissues index builds alongside the jiraactions index, borrowing some of jiraactions' fields while adding its own.
+Although the additional jiraissues fields are added to the same Action class jiraactions uses, jiraactions won't use it unless you set the headers to do so.
+Jiraissues uses a toCurrent() method to update the latest action of an issue from jiraactions to fit the fields of jiraissues.
+This method allows for both jiraactions and jiraissues to build at the same time without drastic and complex changes to the code.
+Jiraissues will store all of the issues in a list while jiraactions writes them to the TSV.
+The list is then passed in to the jiraissues builder after jiraactions finishes and jiraissues will start building off of the previous day's TSV file using these new/updated issues.

+The jiraissues builder uses a TSV parser to parse through yesterday's downloaded TSV file for every issue and compares that old issue to all the updated ones from jiraactions.
+There are 3 things that happen when it compares the old issue:
+1. Replace - If the updated issues contains the issuekey of the old one then it writes the new one instead.
+2. Update - If the issue isn't in the new issues it will update its time-related fields in a method then write that.
+3. Add - After going through all the old issues, any new issues that aren't replaced are added.

 # To Run Locally
 1. Create a file called `imhotep-jira.properties` (see `imhotep-jira-template.properties` for the basic template).
 Properties are:
     * `jira.username` (required): username for JIRA instance